-The Trust's cash and cash equivalent positions are a readily available source of liquidity.
+The Trust's cash and cash equivalent positions are a readily available source of liquidity while the Trust's margin loan balance detracts from the Trust's sources of liquidity.
 The Investment Manager utilizes the Trust's liquidity to make investments on behalf of the Trust and to meet the Trust's financial obligations as they become due.
 In addition, the Trust can raise additional liquidity through the sale of its investments.